Olivia Troye

-Olivia Troye (born November 19, 1976) is an American national security official who worked on national security and homeland security issues at the National Counterterrorism Center, the United States Department of Energy Office of Intelligence and Counterintelligence, and the DHS Office of Intelligence and Analysis.
+Olivia Troye (born November 19, 1976) is an American national security official who worked on national security and homeland security issues at the Department of Defense, National Counterterrorism Center, the United States Department of Energy Office of Intelligence and Counterintelligence, and the DHS Office of Intelligence and Analysis.

 She went on to work in the Office of the Vice President of the United States as the Homeland Security and Counterterrorism advisor to Vice President Mike Pence and also served on the White House Coronavirus Task Force as Pence's lead staffer on the Task Force.
 She resigned from the White House in August 2020.

+She ran in the 2026 Democratic primary for Virginia's 7th congressional district until her withdrawal.

 Early life and education

-Originally from El Paso, Texas, Troye is Mexican American and is fluent in Spanish.
+Born in Reno, Nevada, and raised on the U.S.–Mexican border in El Paso, Texas, Troye is Mexican American and is fluent in Spanish.

 She graduated from the University of Pennsylvania, the National Defense University College of International Affairs, and the Naval Postgraduate School.